phetsims/reactants-products-and-leftovers/doc/implementation-notes.md

 is the wrapper for Substance icons.

 An aspect of performance (GitHub issue #17) deserves some explanation.
-In the Game, switching between challenges involves some costly operations: removeChild of the previous ChallengeNode, creation of a new ChallengeNode (a relatively large subtree), and addChild of that new ChallengeNode.
+In the Game, switching between challenges involves some costly operations: `removeChild` of the previous `ChallengeNode`, creation of a new `ChallengeNode` (a relatively large subtree), and `addChild` of that new `ChallengeNode`.
 This made the Game feel a bit sluggish and unresponsive.
 The solution was to hide these costs in the animation loop, handling them immediately after displaying a new challenge, when the user is liable to be distracted with looking at what has just been displayed.
-In this interval, the previous ChallengeNode is removed, and the next ChallengeNode is created and added (but made invisible).
-See PlayNode.step for more details.
+In this interval, the previous `ChallengeNode` is removed, and the next `ChallengeNode` is created and added (but made invisible).
+See `PlayNode.step` for more details.